cory-fan/joint-demosaic-denoise/README.md

 # Efficient Joint Demosaicing and Denoising with Downsampled Isotropic Networks

+A very simple writeup of the key idea of this project.

 A key split in the field of Image Restoration is the existence of two broad macro-architectures: firstly, U-Net (such as Restormer), and second, what I am terming isotropic networks, but include the networks categorized as Residual-in-Residual (such as RCAN or NAFSSR).

 U-Net likely does not need introduction, but isotropic networks here refers to networks that have a uniform resolution among its network body, and do not perform upsampling/downsampling except at the beginning/end of the network.
 ViT is a famous example of this type of network.
 In Image Restoration, isotropic networks seek to capture the highly-detailed nature of image restoration tasks and thus tend not to perform *any* downsampling, instead performing calculations only on the full spatial resolution of the input image.
 This acheives good performance on certain tasks, especially super-resolution.